docker/docs/docker-for-mac/edge-release-notes.md

 ### Bug fixes and minor changes

 -  Docker Desktop now correctly displays the state of "Use gRPC FUSE for file sharing" in the UI.
+Fixes [docker/for-mac#4864](https://github.com/docker/for-mac/issues/4864).

 ## Docker Desktop Community 2.3.6.0
 2020-09-01